Paper airplane icon

 One of the coolest things to see in Yogyakarta is the Taman Sari, or the Water Castle.
 It was built by the Sultan back in 1758 as lavish private baths for him and his family, as well as functioning as a fortification and workshops.

 The complex was once much larger than what we see today, consisting of a network of underwater tunnels, lakes, pavilions, island buildings and even a man-made sea!
-Much of the outer grounds were covered when the Kampung Taman of nearby houses was built by residents after the Sultan’s power waned.
+Much of the outer grounds was covered when the Kampung Taman of nearby houses was built by residents after the Sultan’s power waned.

 Today, though, the bizarre site is well-preserved and a quite stunning sight to behold.
 The level of elegance and detail brings to mind what I imagine the hanging gardens of Babylon to look like, and is a throwback to a bygone era.